ProcessEight/mage-titans-uk-async-php-talk/PITCHME.md

 Note:
 - Therefore, the order of execution is NOT predictable
+- This distinction becomes important later
+- The code in an asynchronous program DOES NOT have to be executed in the order it was written.

 ---

-## Asynchronous != parallel

-## or multi-threaded
+## Calculations (CPU) are fast, Input/output (I/O) is slow.

+@ul

+* Moore's Law means CPUs are faster than ever
+* I/O has become the bottleneck

+@ulend

 Note:
-- PHP runs in a single thread, so there is no parallel execution.
-- In the asynchronous model, tasks are not being run in parallel, instead, each task is being executed bit by bit, little by little.
-- It may look like things run in parallel because the program continuously switches between different parts of tasks and processes them.
-- Asynchronous programming allows us to continue execution whilst waiting for operations to complete
-- Parallel execution/multi-threading means two or more operations can be processed at the same time
-- Disadvantages of threads (See Learning Event-Driven PHP ebook p14)
+- Async programming takes advantage of this idea by maximising CPU usage (which is really fast)...
+- ...and minimising I/O usage (which is much slower, relatively speaking)
+- CPU cycles are measured in nanoseconds, whereas I/O cycles are measured in milliseconds

 ---

-## Calculations are fast.

-## Input/output is slow.

-Note:
-Async programming takes advantage of this idea
-CPU cycles are measured in nanoseconds, whereas I/O cycles are measured in milliseconds

----

-## Programming Asynchronously
+## Programming Asynchronously: Core Concepts

 @ul

-- Async programming gives us a different set of tools to work with

 - We need to adopt a different way of thinking about how we design programs

+- Async programming gives us a different set of tools to do this

 @ulend